Frequently Asked Questions

 There will be a Demo Day at the end of the Retreat.
 Several companies on the hunt for data scientists will be present.

-We have a hiring program in place; we actively contact companies on your behalf before, during and after the Retreat.
+We actively contact companies on your behalf before, during and after the Retreat.
 We keep you on our network for at least 3 months after you completed DSR; if a company is looking for someone with your profile, we'll make the connection.

 We train you in skills we believe will make you a well-rounded candidate that will pass an interview with confidence.